yubofredwang/yubofredwang.github.io/_posts/2025-05-12-Speculative-Decoding-EAGLE-Sglang.md

 return output_tokens
 ```

-We won't cover details of original speculative decoding algorithm here since EAGLE is the focus of this post.
+<i> We won't cover details of original speculative decoding algorithm here since it is not the focus of this post.
 Please refer to the original paper for more details.
+The actual implementation in Sglang uses a slightly different sampling method. </i>

 ### EAGLE, EAGLE2 and EAGLE3